JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/ReadMe.md

 - test that a computation produces Y outputs given X inputs

 What are the disadvantages?
-- It seems to be slower (though I am not sure how much slower) than the `mtl` approach
+- In Haskell, `Free` is slower (though I am not sure how much slower) than the `mtl` approach because it can heavily optimize the code in the compilation process.
+That is not the case with Purescript, whose compiler could still be optimized in a number of ways.
+I'm not sure whether one is faster than another and what are the other pros/cons one would need to think about when doing that.

 This folder will teach readers with no prior understanding the fundamental concepts of the `Free` monad and a basic understanding of how to use it.